len package:sbv

 The state of the length program, paramaterized over the element type a

-Unique length used for firstified names.
+Unique length used for firstified higher-order function names

-Line length for KD proofs
+Line length for TP proofs

 Step: 1 Q.E.D.